Overview

 Obtaining a DataSource

 DataSource references in your ejb should get automatically mapped to the Resource you declare.
 The shortest and easiest rule is that if your reference name matches a Resource in your openejb.xml, that's the one you get.
+Essentially, the rules for mapping are as follows.

 There are various ways one could obtain a DataSource now.
 Lets take an example of Derby.